benjaminwilliams/contact-react/README.md

 ## Information

-The Webpack config uses a modified version of [https://github.com/alicoding/react-webpack-babel](https://github.com/alicoding/react-webpack-babel)

-The rest of the stack is my usual stack when creating React projects.
+The build stack including Webpack config and NPM packages is my usual stack when creating React projects.
+Due to this, it may have a few unnecessary packages or tasks.

+The build was originally based on [https://github.com/alicoding/react-webpack-babel](https://github.com/alicoding/react-webpack-babel)